Nihira11/bank-churn-intelligence/README.md

 ## Executive Summary

-Customer retention is a major challenge for financial institutions as acquiring new customers costs significantly more than retaining existing ones.
-This project applies data analytics and machine learning to:
+Keeping existing customers is usually cheaper than finding new ones.
+This project uses data analysis and machine learning to:

-- Identify which customers are likely to churn
+- Find customers who may leave the bank
-- Understand the behavioural and demographic drivers of attrition
+- Understand the main reasons why customers leave
-- Estimate revenue exposure from predicted churn
+- Estimate how much revenue may be lost
-- Segment customers into actionable personas
+- Group customers into useful customer types
-- Deliver explainable predictions and retention recommendations through an interactive business dashboard
+- Show clear predictions and retention suggestions in an interactive dashboard

 ---